 $82,343,495

-Directed by George Tillman Jr., Men of Honor sees actors Robert De Niro and Cuba Gooding Jr. playing significant characters.
+Directed by George Tillman Jr., Men of Honor features powerful performances from Robert De Niro and Cuba Gooding Jr., who take on pivotal roles in this inspiring drama.

-The film has been inspired by the true story of Master Chief Petty Officer Carl Brashear, who was the first African American master diver in the United States Navy.
+The film is based on the true story of Master Chief Petty Officer Carl Brashear, the first African American master diver in the history of the United States Navy.

 ActionAdventureDrama